varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 =======

-The varnishd daemon was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS, Varnish Software AS and Varnish Software.
+The varnishd daemon was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS and Varnish Software.

 This manual page was written by Dag-Erling Smørgrav with updates by Stig Sandbeck Mathisen <ssm@debian.org>.